Concentration Of Solution-Volume And Weight Basis

 What is concentration?

 A solution is a homogeneous mixture of two or more pure substances.

-In a solution, the component present in lesser quantity usually termed as a solute and the component present in a larger quantity termed as a solvent.
+In a solution, the component present in a lesser quantity is usually termed as a solute and the component present in a larger quantity is termed as a solvent.